xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

     > on the values you can use for these arguments, see the description
     > under the corresponding function.

--   If you define a style using one of these forms, then any attributes
+  - > If you define a style using one of these forms, then any
-    > you don\'t explicitly define are not changed.
+    > attributes you don't explicitly define are not changed.

 >